Javier, Astros pitch 2nd no-hitter in World Series history - KTVZ

 They can only hope to pitch as well as Javier.

-By the time the 25-year-old righty from the Dominican Republic exited, the only hit maker on the Philadelphia side who showed up on the scoreboard was rocker Bruce Springsteen, pictured surrounded by Phillies fans.
+By the time the 25-year-old righty exited, the only hit maker on the Philadelphia side who showed up on the scoreboard was rocker Bruce Springsteen, pictured surrounded by Phillies fans.

-And a few innings later, as fans started leaving Citizens Bank Park, there actually were boos for postseason star Harper and the Phillies.
+And a few innings later, as fans started leaving the stadium, there actually were boos for postseason star Harper and the Phillies.
 First lady Jill Biden, a noted Phillies fan, was among those in the crowd of 45,693 who had little to shout about.

 “For me?
 I mean, a loss is a loss,” Phillies manager Rob Thomson said.
 “That’s the way I kind of look at it.”